osrf/gazebo_tutorials/animated_box/tutorial.md

 printout of the lcoation and timestamp.

---Connect to a simulation with your own executable
+## Connect to a simulation with your own executable

 Run the simulation with gazebo (split off on a separate bash script thread) as above, then run the independent listener executable that